Automatic language translation

 Once returned to prison, the offender is not eligible for bail on the outstanding matters but is entitled to a review hearing if time allows.

-The SPA’s Secretariat is notified of the offender’s return to custody and sets a review hearing date.
-The offender is then sent a bundle of documents including
+The Authority's Secretariat is notified of the offender’s return to custody and sets a review hearing date.
+The offender is then sent documents including:

-Under the legislation, the SPA has powers to reinstate ICO orders at a review hearing.
+Under the legislation, the Authority has powers to reinstate ICO orders at a review hearing.

-However, offenders must serve at least 1 month in prison before making any application for reinstatement.
+Offenders must serve at least 1 month in prison before making any application for reinstatement of an ICO.